lelylan/lelylan-ng/README.md

 ### Spinner definition

-Lelylan Client show any div with id 'lelylan-requests-loading' when a request is resolving.
-Add a spinner inside this class whenever you need to give a visual feedback about an ongoing request.
+When you need to show a spinner (or similar) element for a pending request to Lelylan add a an HTMl tag with the id `lelylan-requests-loading`.
+It will show up when a request is fired and it will hide when the request is resolved.

 ### Good practices